jameandreu/justEtc/laravel sail setup local/readme.txt

-some helpful links with trying to setup Laravel sail on local with docker and wsl ubuntu and dbeaver on main machine as db client
+some helpful links with trying to setup Laravel sail on local with docker, wsl2 ubuntu as remote and dbeaver on main machine as db client

 // this shows command for sail down